Libero logo

 To mark such victories, Real fans party in Madrid’s Plaza de Cibeles.
 Atlético’s last league triumph of 2021 was celebrated at the nearby Plaza de Neptuno.
 Geographically, apart from bitter meetings between two at least twice a season on the football pitch, this is pretty much the closest both sets of supporters come to each other.

-Real are football’s royalty, basking in their palatial home of the Bernabéu, along the Spanish capital’s stately boulevard, Paseo de la Castellana.
-Its turf has been graced by the likes of Di Stéfano, Puskás, Ronaldo, Zidane, Beckham and Cristiano Ronaldo, striding out in Real’s famous all-white strip.
+Real are football’s royalty, basking in their palatial home since 1947.
+Its turf has been graced by the likes of Di Stéfano, Puskás, Ronaldo, Zidane, Beckham and Cristiano Ronaldo, striding out in Real’s iconic all-white strip.

-While the Bernabéu is surrounded by grand façades and banks, Atlético moved from a site beside a riverside brewery south of town to the Estadio Metropolitano in the far eastern outskirts near the airport.
+While the Bernabéu is surrounded by grand façades and banks, Atlético moved from a site beside a riverside brewery south of town to the Estadio Metropolitano in Madrid’s far eastern outskirts towards the airport.
 This at least makes it convenient for showcase fixtures, such as the Champions League final of 2019.

 Nonetheless, the difference in status between the two rivals remains.
 For Real, the big game is El Clásico with Barcelona.
 For the Colchoneros (‘Mattress Makers’) of Atlético, it’s El Derbi madrileño.